pollfish/docs/api-documentation.md

 ### Notes for `reward_conversion_hash` (70)
 ___________________________
 In order to prevent tampering of the `reward_conversion` parameter, the platform supports validation by requiring a hash of the `reward_conversion` value.
 You can sign the `reward_conversion` parameter using the [HMAC-SHA1](https://en.wikipedia.org/wiki/HMAC) algorithm and your account's secret_key that can be retrieved from the [Account Information](//www.pollfish.com/dashboard/dev/account/information) page.
-The value should be then encoded using [Base64](https://en.wikipedia.org/wiki/Base64) and provided in the `reward_conversion_hash` parameter.
+The value should be then encoded using [Base64](https://en.wikipedia.org/wiki/Base64), then URL encoded using [Percent encoding](https://en.wikipedia.org/wiki/Percent-encoding) and provided in the `reward_conversion_hash` parameter.
 Note that when providing `reward_conversion`, `reward_conversion_hash` must be set too.

 Example generation of hash using the PHP programming language:
 ```php